 The majority of our campers come from communities around the Bay Area.
 We get a small percentage of campers from around the United States and about 1% from other countries.

 Our program is designed to balance independence, choice, challenge, and community.
-We strive to provide an environment where kids grow by feeling comfortable enough to step outside their comfort zones, and try to new things.
+We strive to provide an environment where kids grow by feeling comfortable enough to step outside their comfort zones and try new things.
 Our staff is the most important component in creating an amazing camp experience for our campers.

-Camp is divided into four (4) smaller camps: Cubs (5-6 year-old), Blazers (2nd-3rd grade), Trackers (4th-5th grade), and Alpiners (6th+).
+Camp is divided into four (4) smaller camps: Cubs (5-6-year-olds), Blazers (2nd-3rd grade), Trackers (4th-5th grade), and Alpiners (6th+).
 Within these smaller camps, campers are divided into groups by gender and age.
 Campers start off each day in their group and eat lunch together.
 For the rest of the day, campers choose their own activities.
 After the Day Campers leave, the Resident Campers go into their dorm groups.
-The camp comes together for Evening Program and finish the night in dorm groups.
+The camp comes together for Evening Program and finishes the night in dorm groups.

-All counselors are assigned a group and each week.
+All counselors are assigned a group each week.
 Counselors also typically lead activities for 3-4 periods per day.
 Each period is an hour long.
 Resident Counselors have a dorm group as well.

 Resident Counselors must be 19 years old or have completed at least a year of college or equivalent.
 Day Counselors must be 18 or have graduated high school or 16 for our Junior Counselors.
 All counselors are responsible for being CPR and First Aid certified before they arrive at camp.

 Training and Support